Cold-Water Trichome Refinery

 The first refinery in solventless cannabis.
 Originating a layer that was never built before — not improving the one that was.

 Creator vs Disruptor: What the Distinction Actually Means A disruptor improves what already exists.
 A creator brings into being what did not.
-The oil refinery did not compete with kerosene merchants — it made the comparison irrelevant.
+The grain mill did not out-argue the hand-grinder — it made the comparison irrelevant.

 Cannabis has had cultivation, processing laboratories, and bag-and-bucket operators.
 Cannabis has not had a refinery layer.
 That layer is where margin structure is set, quality grades are defined, and downstream contract economics become possible.
 Until that layer exists, the segment cannot enter the medical, pharmaceutical, and white-label channels its chemistry deserves.